 How can it be Fitted?

-A vaginal exam will be performed and some measurements will be taken so that a pessary is correctly fit into your pelvic organs.
+A vaginal exam will be performed and some measurements will be taken so that a pessary can be correctly fit into your pelvic organs.
 Depending on the exam and severity of the prolapse, then a pessary with the right type and size can be opted for patients.

 After that, a pessary is placed into the pelvis, and the doctor makes the process more comfortable through lubricant or lidocaine.
 The working of a pessary can be checked when a doctor tells a patient to cough, sit, and squat.
 They may also identify its place if an individual is asked to urinate.